wp-graphql/wp-graphql-woocommerce/README.md

     - `SKIP_DB_CREATE` Should database creation be skipped?
     - `WP_GRAPHQL_BRANCH` The branch in the `WPGraphQL` repository the tests should be run again.
 Ex. `origin/feature/model-layer`
 **Codeception** variables are specified to the **Codeception** configuration.
 View the config files and Codeception's [Docs](https://codeception.com/docs/reference/Configuration#Suite-Configuration) for more info on them.
-- Once you have finish modifying the `.env` file.
+4. Once you have finish modifying the `.env` file.
 Run `composer install-wp-tests` from the project directory.
-- Upon success you can begin run tests.
+5. Upon success you can begin running the tests.

 ### Running tests
 To run test use the command `vendor/bin/codecept run [suite [test [:test-function]]]`.
 If you use the command with at least a `suite` specified, **Codeception** will run all tests.
 This is not recommended.
 You better off running a suite `vendor/bin/codecept run wpunit` or a tests `vendor/bin/codecept run CouponQueriesTest`.
 You can all run single `test-function` in a test like they `vendor/bin/codecept run CouponQueriesTest:testCouponQuery`.
 To learn more about the usage of Codeception with WordPress view the [Documentation](https://codeception.com/for/wordpress)